 We hope these preventive measures will help make getting ready again in the spring easier.
 Should you have any questions, your Bayliner dealer is eager to provide assistance.

 NAUTICAL TERMS

-ABEAM: To one side of a vessel, at a right angle to the
+ABEAM: fore-and-aft line.
+To one side of a vessel, at a right angle to the